- This event has passed.

 This is the mother technique of all handmade paper.
 It’s not easy to master, but with Tatiana’s help, no problemo.
 She’s a technical genius and a fabulous, extremely patient teacher.

-Tatiana Ginsberg makes drawings, prints, books, and installations, most of which use her own handmade paper.
-She studied at the University of Iowa Center for the Book before spending two years in Japan researching naturally dyed papers on a Fulbright grant.
-She recently curated Hand Papermaking’s 12th limited edition portfolio, Intergen, pairing thirty artists of different generations who worked together collaboratively to create new works.
-Currently she is a Studio Collaborator and Production Manager at Dieu Donné Papermill in New York City.
+Tatiana Ginsberg makes drawings, prints, and installations, most of which use her own handmade paper.
+She studied at the University of Iowa Center for the Book before spending two years in Japan researching naturally dyed papers under a Fulbright grant.
+As a Studio Collaborator at Dieu Donné paper mill in New York City, she works with artists to make new work in handmade paper.